sobhan-moosavi/Trajectory_Segmentation/README.md

-# Trajectory Segmentation Algorithm
+# Discovery of driving patterns by trajectory segmentation
 This repo contains the code and sample data for trajectory segmentation approach proposed in [1].
+Here we provide two versions of implementaiton, one in `java` and another in `python`.
+The `java` version is more performant.

 ## Implementation in Java (Performant Version)
 This is a the original implementation of our trajectory segmentation solution that is in Java.
 The code incldues three important classes as follows: